AlfawakhryX/Ebook-Website/readme.md

 This website is built with [Bootstrap](https://getbootstrap.com/) and [Sass](https://sass-lang.com/).
 It uses [Font Awesome](https://fontawesome.com/) for icons.

+You can access the live deployment of this website on Vercel: [Ebook Website Deployment](https://ebook-website-two-bay.vercel.app/).

 In order to customize this website, you need to install [Node.js](https://nodejs.org/en/).
 Then, clone this repository and run:

 ```bash